 Civil Code Section 47 was amended to protect victims of sexual harassment who make complaints to administrative agencies from defamation claims.
 Because the bill protects sexual harassment complaints by employees and also permits the employer to question interested parties, it received unanimous, bipartisan support.
 Finally, something everyone can agree to!

 If your employer has failed to keep up to date and violated any of the above, you may have a case against your employer.
-For more information about your rights, and a free consultation, please call us at (619) 342-8000.
+For more information about your rights, and a free case evaluation, please call us at (619) 342-8000.

 *Several other cities in California have established minimum wages that differ from the State minimum wage.
 For example, the minimum wage in San Francisco is $15 /hour